Resistance Band Pallof Press exercise demonstration image

 How to Perform

-2. Slowly press the band straight forward until your arms are fully extended.
+2. Press the band straight forward until arms are fully extended.

-5. Slowly return your hands to the center of your chest under control.
+5. Slowly return hands to chest while maintaining resistance.

 Coaching Tips